hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

 cribed period of eighteen months.
 This belated grace was accelerated by the influentially signed petition pre- sented by the late Prof. Max Muller to H. M. the Queen Victoria.
-Prof. Max MuUer knew Mr. Tilak as the author of the ' Orion ' and it was largely due to his -efforts that the sense of justice of Lord Sandhurst was at last awakend.
+Prof. Max Muller knew Mr. Tilak as the author of the ' Orion ' and it was largely due to his efforts that the sense of justice of Lord Sandhurst was at last awakend.
 There was still a display of petty- mindedness in insisting upon an application for cle- mency from Mr. Tilak himself.
 But Mr. Tilak, who